0x416c616e/0x416c616e.github.io/_posts/2019-01-06-day-11-it-projects-maintenance-and-a-raspberry-pi.md

 ---
 layout: "post"
-title: "Day 10: IT Projects and Maintenance"
+title: "Day 10: IT Projects, Maintenance, and a Raspberry Pi"
 date:   2019-01-06 20:12:37 -0600
 ---